 - Protection from discrimination

-- Protection from unlawful termination
+- Unlawful termination

-An employer can be vicariously liable for unlawful discrimination or harassment engaged in by its employees, for example, if a manager sexually harasses a co-worker.
+An employer can be vicariously liable for unlawful discrimination or harassment engaged in by its employees.
+For example, if a manager sexually harasses a co-worker.

 An employer must not take adverse action against an employee: